 Unlike boarding bus rides that have short rest stops or constant ones, driving yourself to your destination allows you to take as many or as few rests stop as you want.
 You can even spend a longer period at a rest stop compared to the usual 15-30 minute ones you would spend as part of a bus group.
 And when you do reach your destination, you don't have to worry about your next modes of transportation, like a taxi or public transportation.

 Seeing nature at its finest is one of the main reasons to enjoy vehicular traveling.
 It’s an even special viewing if you’re from the big city, and not used to seeing hay, farms, cows, and fields of veggies and fruits.

 In one of my first road trips, my friends and I took a detour through Trenton, New Jersey.
 I was familiar with some parts of Jersey, but never the capital city.
 The visit wasn’t planned, but the impromptu trip was worthwhile.
 We took photos of historic places and monuments, including the infamous quote on the Lower Trenton bridge that I always saw on drives to Philadelphia.
 If you’re not planning a multi-city trip, doing this at least once can be lots of fun.

 Those were some of the things I liked and disliked about taking road trips.
-Though there are slightly more cons listed, it could be shortened if you’re not paranoid about a few things.
-Road tips are really fun!
-They’re not always about hitchhikers, seedy road side motels, or killer truckers.
+Though there are slightly more cons listed, it could be shortened if you're not paranoid about a few things.
+Road trips are really fun!
+They're not always about hitchhikers, seedy roadside motels, or killer truckers.